-Peter Ho Davies and Celeste Ng met ‘waaaay back’ in 2004, when Ng attended the creative writing MFA where Davies teaches at the University of Michigan.
+Peter Ho Davies and Celeste Ng first met back in 2004, when Ng attended the creative writing MFA where Davies teaches at the University of Michigan.
 They’ve kept in touch ever since, and these days Davies assigns his former student’s first novel – Everything I Never Told You – in his classes.

 With Davies’s new novel A Lie Someone Told You About Yourself out this month, they came together to talk about gaps, pregnant silences and absences, and whether they should be offering readers questions or answers.

 Thought I’d get the ball rolling for our ‘conversation’, though really I’ve been thinking this is more like a ‘correspondence’, a throwback to the days of writers exchanging letters.
 It made me think when the last time I wrote an actual letter was – probably a reply to some older reader who wrote via my publisher rather than tracking down an email address for me, but even that would have been years ago now.

 And yet there was a time when letters loomed large in my life – in college from friends (back when the only phone was a pay phone), and then those crisp, blue aerograms from home when I worked in Malaysia and Singapore, and after I first moved to the US.
 Not to mention all the rejection letters early in my career!

 These days, the only letters I write regularly are ‘workshop letters’ to my students (you probably had a couple of those from me back in the day).
 Maybe they’re what’s left of the tradition of writerly correspondence (I confess I keep mine – all the way back to my own student days), albeit they’re a bit one-sided to count as correspondence.
 (Even this email, I’m reminded thinking of your active presence on social media, feels a bit passé.)